 Frontal and lateral view of the LUCA Focal Plate at the Schmidt telescope.
-The size of the plate is 12 cm x 12 cm.
+The plate size is 12 cm x12 cm.

 We believe that the off-axis solutions offer many advantages.
 See above a schematic view of the Focal Plate.